 Baluns are two-port components that are placed between a source and a load.
 They serve to join balanced lines to unbalanced lines.
 The term “balun” is derived by combining the words “balanced” and “unbalanced.”
 Baluns are a specific variety of transformers used to convert unbalanced signals into balanced ones (or vice versa).
 They often isolate a transmission line and provide a balanced output.

-While there has been recent emphasis on the importance of balun transformers, they aren’t a new development.
-Baluns have been utilized as a mean of resolving the single-ended/balanced dilemma since the early days of wireless telephony.
+While there has been a recent emphasis on the importance of balun transformers, they aren’t a new development.
+Baluns have been utilized to resolve the single-ended/balanced dilemma since the early days of wireless telephony.
 However, recent expansion in the realm of portable, handheld, and IoT applications has created exceptional demand for small, low-power baluns.

-Baluns are often viewed as a passive component and can sometimes be “glossed over” in RF discussions because they do not add obvious value to the RF signal chain.
+Baluns are often viewed as a passive component and can sometimes be “glossed over” in RF discussions because they do not add noticeable value to the RF signal chain.
 Despite this, baluns have numerous typical applications.
-They are a critical part of numerous electronic devices that the public relies on daily.
+They are a critical part of countless electronic devices that the public relies on daily.
 Some of these include:

 - Cable moderns